pastushenkoy/m3u8-loader/README.md

 # M3U8 loader

-This util downloads all .ts segments from specified URL and then joins them to one .mp4 file using ffmpeg.
+This util downloads all .ts segments from specified URL and then joins them in one .mp4 file using ffmpeg.

 ffmpeg is required for this downloader.